Recognizing Depression in Children and Teens

 What you can do

 Depressed children and teens can be helped with treatment.
-Talk to your doctor.
+Talk with your child's healthcare provider.
 Or check with your local mental health center, social service agency, or hospital.
 Assure your child or teen that their pain can be eased.
 Offer your love and support.
 If your child or teen talks about death or suicide, seek help right away.

 - National Suicide Prevention Lifeline800-273-8255 (1-800-273-TALK)www.suicidepreventionlifeline.org